How to Configure Nginx Rate Limit and Whitelist

 Step 3: Test and Monitor

-After configuring the rate limit, testing and monitoring its effectiveness is important.
-Send requests to your server and check if the rate-limiting rules are correctly enforced.
+After configuring the rate limit, test and monitor its effectiveness.
+Send requests to your server and check if the rate-limiting rules are being enforced correctly.

-or specialized load testing to simulate different traffic scenarios and verify that the rate limits are functioning as expected.
+Use tools like curl or load testing software to simulate different traffic scenarios and verify the rate limits work as expected.

 Defining a Whitelist for VPN Users